Mizuho Technology Conference 2024

 Product innovation and adoption

-• Linear Receive Optics (LRO) product reduces module power from 15W to 10W by using a single DSP per connection, maintaining industry standards and robust signal integrity.
+• Optical DSP innovation includes the Linear Receive Optics (LRO) product, which reduces module power from 15W to 10W by using a single DSP per connection.

-• Next-generation DSPs for 1.6T are being developed on 3nm process to further reduce power, targeting 10W or below for standard modules and 5W for LRO versions.
+• Next-generation DSPs for 1.6T ports are being developed on 3nm process nodes to further reduce power, targeting 10W or below, with LRO versions aiming for 5W.

 Financial outlook and revenue drivers

-• Optical products targeted to reach 10% of revenue in fiscal 2025, with significant ramp and margin accretion expected in fiscal 2026 as qualification with hyperscalers completes.
+• Optical products are targeted to reach 10% of revenue in fiscal 2025, with significant margin accretion expected as optical ramps up through fiscal 2026.

-• 75% of Q4 fiscal 2024 revenue was AI-related, with major contributions from hyperscaler deployments and chiplet business for AI supercomputers.
+• 75% of Q4 fiscal 2024 revenue was AI-related, driven by hyperscaler deployments and chiplet sales for AI supercomputers.

-• Revenue expected to double year-over-year, driven by ramping AEC programs with hyperscalers and recovery in front-end network cable volumes.
+• Revenue is expected to double year-over-year, with the ramp of a second AEC hyperscaler and increased front-end network cable volumes as key drivers.

 Partial view of Summaries dataset, powered by Quartr API